 Display diffs of changes to the VC fileset since the merge base of this

-Display all changes since the merge base of this branch and its upstream
+Display a diff of all changes since the merge base of this branch and

-For decentralized version control systems (see Decentralized vs Centralized Repositories), these commands provide specialized versions of C-x v M D (see see Merge Bases) which also take into account the state of upstream repositories.
+For decentralized version control systems (see Decentralized vs Centralized Repositories), these commands provide specialized versions of C-x v M L and C-x v M D (see see Merge Bases) which also take into account the state of upstream repositories.
 These commands are useful both when working on a single branch and when developing features on a separate branch (see Version Control Branches).
-These two cases involve using the commands differently, and so we will describe them separately.
+These two cases are conceptually distinct, and so we will introduce them separately.

 First, consider working on a single branch.
 Outstanding changes are those which you haven’t yet pushed upstream.
 This includes both unpushed commits and uncommitted changes in your working tree.
 In many cases the reason these changes are not pushed yet is that they are not finished: the changes committed so far don’t make sense in isolation.

-Type C-x v o D (vc-root-diff-outgoing-base) to display a
+Type C-x v T D (vc-root-diff-outstanding) to display a

 summary of all these changes, committed and uncommitted.
 This summary